 “When this pandemic came, they [her employer] abandoned me.
 They wanted me to go home as soon as possible to the Philippines.
 They told me that I cannot work in there because the hotel will close.
 So I gotta go home.
-They only gave me like a one week, ultimatum.
-I asked them if I can stay here in the US, if I can still stay here because I have a relative and then… no. They insisted on me going home in our country.
-And then like right now, I’m still waiting for an update.
+They only gave me a one week ultimatum.
+I asked them if I can stay here in the US, if I can still stay here because I have a relative and then… no. They insisted on me going home to our country.
+Right now, I’m still waiting for an update.
 It’s really like they abandoned me because it’s been three months since they last emailed me.“

-“It’s like they wanted me to go home in the Philippines but I refused because if I will go home there, what will I do?
-I would just stay home, and then I will do like a 2 weeks quarantine.
+“It’s like they wanted me to go home to the Philippines but I refused because if I will go home there, what will I do?
+I would just stay home, and then I will do a 2 weeks quarantine.
 What if I don’t go home?
-What if I catch the virus something like that?
-So I’d rather stay here and then, and then work.
+What if I catch the virus?
+So I’d rather stay here and work.
 And then if everything’s okay, I can go home.“

 As a caregiver, Gloria works between 81-95 hours a week, and in order to get to her workplace, she has to use ride shares.
-The transportation costs associated with using Uber or Lyft for her have been expensive for her, and these services are not reimbursable at their workplace.
+The transportation costs associated with using Uber or Lyft for her have been expensive, and these services are not reimbursable at her workplace.